10 Innovative Ideas from the 3/11 Response

 2. Innovative Financing for Small Businesses

 Small business owners throughout Tohoku want to reopen their restaurants, shops, and factories, but they face a major obstacle.
 Many still have to repay large debts for facilities and equipment that were destroyed in the tsunami, but without collateral it is difficult to obtain new lines of credit to rebuild.
 Two nonprofits, MercyCorps and PlaNet Finance Japan, came up with a creative solution—partner with local cooperative banks.
 They provide small grants to cover the costs of restarting businesses, as well as subsidies to lighten the cost of hiring employees.
 Meanwhile, the banks provide loans with highly preferential terms.
 Business owners get a two-year grace period before they have to begin repayment and the nonprofits cover the interest payments for this period.
 In the end, the businesses get back on their feet, the banks regain customers, employment increases, and the community recovers.
 As of 2014, this program has supported over 300 businesses and 1,000 jobs.
-To learn more about the project’s impact on the local economy, read the Febuary 2014 article posted by Mercy Corps.

 3. Wish Lists for Disaster Relief